TGL

 Airtable

-Project execution records · status and blockers · handoff notes · decision log
+Project execution records · status and blockers · handoff notes · decision log (future)

 Strategic priorities · SOPs · working drafts · client relationship records